EVOLVED-5G/EVOLVED-5G-overview/README.md

 ### Dummy NetApp

-Dummy NetApp is a NetApp test that is intended to provide an example to developers of what the NetApp they create within the EVOLVED5G framework should look like.
-You can find this NetApp example here: [Dummy NetApp](https://github.com/EVOLVED-5G/dummy-netapp)
+Dummy NetApp is an example of a NetApp within the EVOLVED-5G framework.
+It has been implemented to help developers.
+It implements all the functionalities developed in EVOLVED-5G, i.e., making use of the SDK libraries and following the structure files provided by the NetApp template.
+The repository can be found here:[Dummy NetApp](https://github.com/EVOLVED-5G/dummy-netapp)

 ### CI/CD